signal18/replication-manager/README.md

 ## replication-manager [![Build Status](https://travis-ci.org/mariadb-corporation/replication-manager.svg?branch=master)](https://travis-ci.org/mariadb-corporation/replication-manager)

 **replication-manager** is an high availability solution to manage MariaDB 10.x GTID replication.

-It detects topology and monitor health to trigger slave to master promotion (aka switchover), or elect a new master on failure detection (aka failover).
+Main goal detects topology and monitor a leader health to trigger on demand slave to master promotion (aka switchover), or elect a new master on failure detection (aka failover).

-To perform switchover, preserving data consistency, replication-manager uses a mechanism similar to common MySQL failover tools such as MHA:
+To perform switchover, preserving data consistency, replication-manager uses a proven mechanism similar to common MySQL failover tools such as MHA:

   * Verify replication settings
   * Check (configurable) replication on the slaves